How To Start a Cleaning Business The Right Way

 What are the standard rates for your area?

-Will you start a business under your own name or a company name?
+Will you trade under your own name or a company name?

 Business setup